Files / Global strategy

 Key Chapter Title List

-- Initiative on the Correlation Between Withdrawal from International Organizations and Military Spending Expansion & Resource Allocation
+2. Initiative on the Correlation Between Withdrawal from International Organizations and Military Spending Expansion and Resource Allocation

 Document Introduction

-The report first outlines in detail the core facts of the "withdrawal" action, including the specific content of the memorandum, the broad scope of organizations involved (covering 35 non-UN organizations and 31 UN agencies, such as the UN Framework Convention on Climate Change, the Intergovernmental Panel on Climate Change, the International Renewable Energy Agency, UN Women, and the UN Human Rights Council, etc.), and the background of its policy review.
-The analysis points out that the U.S. has long been the largest contributor to the UN system and many multilateral institutions.
-This action is intended to divert resources away from global agendas perceived as "inefficient," "ideologically driven," or "threatening U.S. sovereignty."
+The report first outlines in detail the core facts of the withdrawal actions, including the specific content of the memorandum, the broad scope of organizations involved (covering 35 non-UN organizations and 31 UN agencies, such as the United Nations Framework Convention on Climate Change, the Intergovernmental Panel on Climate Change, the International Renewable Energy Agency, UN Women, and the UN Human Rights Council), and the background of its policy review.
+The analysis points out that the United States has long been the largest contributor to the UN system and numerous multilateral agencies.
+This action is intended to divert resources away from global agendas perceived as inefficient, ideologically driven, or threatening to U.S. sovereignty.

-The research further reveals the potential resource linkage between the "withdrawal" action and the U.S. domestic military expansion agenda.
-Citing media reports from early 2026, the report notes that the Trump administration simultaneously proposed the staggering goal of significantly increasing the FY2027 defense budget to $1.5 trillion and pressured defense industry giants like Raytheon to expand weapons production capacity.
-Although the administration claimed that increased tariff revenues could fund the armaments, the analysis clearly states that this is far from sufficient to cover its massive fiscal commitments, highlighting the real risk of a funding gap.
+The study further reveals the potential resource linkage between the withdrawal actions and the U.S. domestic military expansion agenda.
+Citing media reports from early 2026, the report notes that the Trump administration simultaneously proposed a staggering target to significantly increase the FY2027 defense budget to 1.5 trillion U.S. dollars and exerted pressure on defense industry giants like Raytheon to expand weapons production capacity.
+Although the administration claimed that increased tariff revenues could fund the military buildup, the analysis clearly indicates this is far from sufficient to cover its massive fiscal commitments, highlighting the real risk of a funding gap.

 The report comprehensively assesses the diverse reactions from the international community.
 The U.S. government and some domestic public opinion firmly support the move, emphasizing its aim to defend national sovereignty and economic interests.
-However, international organizations, numerous experts, and members of the European Parliament have generally criticized it, arguing that it will weaken global cooperation capabilities in key areas such as climate change and public health, damage U.S. leadership, and potentially lead to a "leadership vacuum" in global governance.
-Chinese official media and analytical institutions have focused on assessing the long-term impact of this matter on the effectiveness of the UN system and the structure of global governance.
+However, international organizations, numerous experts, and members of the European Parliament have generally criticized it, arguing that it will weaken global cooperation capacity in key areas such as climate change and public health, damage U.S. leadership, and potentially create a leadership vacuum in global governance.
+Chinese official media and analytical institutions have focused on assessing the long-term impact of this event on the effectiveness of the UN system and the structure of global governance.

 Based on the above facts, the report conducts an in-depth risk analysis.
-The primary risk lies in the disorder of the international rules-based system and the exacerbation of a "leadership vacuum" in global governance, potentially leading to fragmentation and bloc-ization of governance.
-Secondly, the U.S. combination of "withdrawing from constraints" and "strengthening power," shifting towards a more inward-looking, militarized, and zero-sum foreign policy, will worsen the global strategic security environment, intensify major power competition, and create greater pressure in geopolitical hotspots like the Asia-Pacific.
-Third, in the fields of economy, trade, and technology, the risks of "decoupling and supply chain disruption" and rule fragmentation are rising, exposing Chinese enterprises to systemic compliance risks.
-Fourth, ideological and narrative struggles are becoming more acute and complex, as the U.S. packages its actions as a righteous defense against the "globalist agenda," putting pressure on China's international public opinion environment.
+The primary risk lies in the disorder of the international rules-based system and the exacerbation of a leadership vacuum in global governance, which could lead to fragmentation and bloc formation.
+Secondly, the U.S. combination of withdrawing from constraints and strengthening its own power, shifting towards a more inward-looking, militarized, and zero-sum foreign policy, will worsen the global strategic security environment, intensify major power competition, and create greater pressure in geopolitical hotspots such as the Asia-Pacific.
+Third, in the fields of economy, trade, and technology, the risks of decoupling, supply chain disruption, and rule fragmentation are rising, exposing Chinese enterprises to systemic compliance risks.
+Fourth, ideological and narrative struggles are becoming more acute and complex, as the U.S. packages its actions as a just defense against globalist agendas, putting pressure on China's international public opinion environment.